jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

     the important thing is that you renamed ``magic.py`` to ``test_magic.py`` for unittest_ to find the test

-* I run the tests again
+* I run the test again

   .. code-block:: shell
     :emphasize-lines: 1